Progressive Field

 TSI TIP: If you choose to stay in a suburb or exurb, rideshares can be difficult to come by in some instances.
 Consider that when making your hotel plans.

 Bottom line: if you just want ease, or if you’re staying at a hotel that’s a further walk from Tower City, then take a rideshare.
-If you’re looking for a budget option, are staying closer to Tower City, or don’t mind a 15-20 minute walk with luggage, the RTA is a good option.
+If you’re looking to save money, are staying closer to Tower City, or don’t mind a 15-20 minute walk with luggage, the RTA is a good option.

 Getting to Cleveland by car